Why We Made Aelira Open Source (And Why That Matters for Universities)

 Result: 89% cost savings vs Ally, 97% vs manual work.

-What You Can Do with Aelira (MIT License)
+What You Can Do with Aelira (Open Core)

 Here are real use cases universities have told us about: